starpeace-project/starpeace-client-website/README.md

 ## Roadmap

-Development and gameplay roadmap can be found on the [Starpeace Community Development website](https://www.starpeace.ovh/).
+Development and gameplay roadmap can be found on the [Starpeace Community Development website](https://starpeaceproject.com/).

 ## Security Vulnerabilities

-If you discover a security vulnerability within Starpeace website, please send an e-mail to admin@starpeace.ovh or open a [GitHub issue](https://github.com/ronappleton/starpeace-website-client/issues).
+If you discover a security vulnerability within Starpeace website, please send an e-mail to admin@starpeaceproject.com or open a [GitHub issue](https://github.com/ronappleton/starpeace-website-client/issues).
 All security vulnerabilities will be promptly addressed.

 ## Development